ismyrnow/Leaflet.functionaltilelayer/README.md

 For an example of using promises, see the [promise example] (example/promise.html).

-## Typescript

-Brings a very basic Typescript-Definition.
-Feel free to improve and create a pull-Request.

 ## Thanks

-Thanks to @ismyrnow for original version.
-See [ismyrnow/Leaflet.functionaltilelayer](https://github.com/ismyrnow/Leaflet.functionaltilelayer)

 Thanks to @ryanttb and [jQuery Geo](http://jquerygeo.com/)'s service objects, which were the inspiration for this plugin.